alkerway/hls-simulator/README.md

 2. `npm run build`
 3. `npm run start`

+NOTE: Node >=17 is needed for the app to work.

 ## 1: Starting a Session

 Clicking `Start Session` will return a session Id and start the vod-to-live manifest timer.
 A manifest level request 60 seconds after the `startSession` call will return a manifest around 60 seconds long.